Developmental Care

 American Academy of Neurology and the Child Neurology Society Clinical

-• Developmental surveillance should be performed at all well-child visits from infancy through school age, and at any age thereafter if concerns are raised about social acceptance, learning, or behavior.
+• Developmental surveillance should be performed at all well exams from infancy through school age, and at any age thereafter if concerns are raised about social acceptance, learning, or behavior.

 • Recommended developmental screening tools include the Ages and Stages Questionnaire, the BRIGANCE® Screens, the Child Development Inventories, and the Parents’ Evaluations of Developmental Status.